Walk us through your resume: how did you get into the topic of your course?

 How would your students describe you?

 I would say: it depends.
 I am always there for engaged and curious students.
 Attending students always provided really good feedbacks.
-I am ‘only’ 10 years older than them, a condition that helps me in understanding the problems they face in their university path.
 With non-attending students, it is harder.
 I must say it openly: if you are not Sheldon Cooper or one of his nerdy friends, it is better to attend…

 Please, tell us something about yourself that’s not on your resume.

 Is there life outside the University?
 I forgot it… Well, then I will talk you about two cities that I love.
-One is Turin, where I was born and grew up: you will certainly know its main soccer team, the Torino Calcio (it’s doing quite well this year!).
+One is Turin, where I was born and grew up: you will certainly know its main soccer team, the Torino Calcio.
 The other is Amendolara, a tiny village perched on a hill covered with orange trees, 3 km from the sea, in Calabria.
 It is my reserve of positive energy: the summer heat, no beach – only pebbles, and a transparent sea.
 What else?